al3xandr3/al3xandr3.github.io/_posts/2014-04-08-data-analysis-techniques.md

 (in this case 2)
 1 out of 200

+### I want to, quickly size up something to see how important it might be

+The art of guess estimating can be very useful to quickly run numbers on what is going to happen, or impact, etc...

 ## Data Quality: confidence interval

 ### I want to

 Give out some certainty on the average number i am giving out, by adding a range to where is this number is expected to fall into, most of the time.

 ### How

 When estimating a parameter like a mean from random samples, confidence interval helps quantify uncertainty, giving an interval in which we can expect the value to be most of the time.

 Prepared Excel: [confidence_interval.xlsm](https://drive.google.com/file/d/0B3ypY27pPCJyREE2SHl2U29uVFU/view?usp=sharing)